-The Joel-Cohen technique, as compared to a Pfannenstiel incision, is associated with less fever, pain and analgesic requirements, reduced blood loss and operative time and a shorter hospital stay.^{5,14} No long-term data are available comparing the two, but given these shortterm benefits, one should use the Joel-Cohen technique when feasible (it may not be practical in the setting of significant adhesions from prior surgery where sharp dissection is usually required).
-The Joel-Cohen technique involves making a straight transverse incision 3 cm below the level of the anterior superior iliac spines, with the subcutaneous tissues opened only in the middle 3 cm and the rectus sheath incised transversely in the midline.15 The subcutaneous tissue and rectus sheath is then extended laterally with blunt dissection, which is also used to separate the rectus muscles vertically and laterally and open the peritoneum.15
+The Joel-Cohen technique, as compared to a Pfannenstiel incision, is associated with less fever, pain and analgesic requirements, reduced blood loss and operative time and a shorter hospital stay.
+No long-term data are available comparing the two, but given these shortterm benefits, one should use the Joel-Cohen technique when feasible (it may not be practical in the setting of significant adhesions from prior surgery where sharp dissection is usually required).
+The Joel-Cohen technique involves making a straight transverse incision 3 cm below the level of the anterior superior iliac spines. with the subcutaneous tissues opened only in the middle 3 cm and the rectus sheath incised transversely in the midline.
+15 The subcutaneous tissue and rectus sheath is then extended laterally with blunt dissection, which is also used to separate the rectus muscles vertically and laterally and open the peritoneum.15

-Development of a bladder flap is considered part of the Joel-Cohen technique, and this has been the subject of three RCTs.^{4,5} Omitting bladder flap development is associated with shorter incision to delivery intervals with no change in the rate of other complications; however, trials are currently underpowered to assess risk of bladder injury.5
+Development of a bladder flap is considered part of the Joel-Cohen technique, and this has been the subject of three RCTs.
+4,5 Omitting bladder flap development is associated with shorter incision to delivery intervals with no change in the rate of other complications; however, trials are currently underpowered to assess risk of bladder injury.5 extensions of the uterine incision (3.7% versus 7.4%), and a reduction in estimated blood loss (EBL) over 1500 mL (0.2% versus 2.0%).5